olayinkaa/Insight-journal/docker/note.md

 # Containers
 - layers of images mostly linux base image because of small in size
+- containers are ephemeral: by default, no persistence
+- All data is gone when containers are removed

 # Open Container initiative (OCI)
 Is an open governance structure for the express purpose of creating open industry standards around container formats and runtimes.